 The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Group's and the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Group and the Company and enable them to ensure that the financial statements comply with the Companies (Jersey) Law 1991.
 They are also responsible for safeguarding the assets of the Group and the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-DocuSigned by: Adi bo
+Signed by:

-Mr Julian Box Director 30 April 2024
+Julian Box Mr^{16495D24EE194FB.} Director

+30 April 2025

 Independent auditor's report To the members of Calligo Holdings Limited

 Opinion